-Minicircle is also running a Phase I clinical trial on a follistatin gene therapy that may be able to treat or delay the onset of ALS and facioscapulohumeral muscular dystrophy.
+Minicircle is running Phase II clinical trials on a follistatin gene therapy that may be able to treat or delay the onset of age-related and autoimmunity-related muscle wasting disease.

 Trial recruitment active now